jyothi1910/LeafNowWebsite/README.md

 # LeafNowWebsite
-It is a Website to buy plants and seeds online
+It is a Website, where people can buy plants and seeds online.